Lesson Title Goes Here for Loading

 I want to be up-front with you: I'm not a professional historian.
 I don't have a Ph.D. in Ancient History or the New Testament.
 But I've studied these questions for many years, and will be directing our attention to the scholarship of leading experts throughout the course.

 My area of focus is spiritual formation.
-I earned an M.Div. from Gordon-Conwell Theological Seminary and am currently enrolled in a D.Min. program at Trinity Evangelical Divinity School.
+I earned an M.Div. from Gordon-Conwell Theological Seminary and a D.Min. from Trinity Evangelical Divinity School.
 I hope my background and perspective give you a unique insight into the resurrection.
-In particular, I'm interested in how the resurrection transformed the lives and communities of the early Christians.
+In particular, my doctoral research focused on how God transforms us to be like Jesus.

 One last thought: what will get you into shape: reading about weightlifting, or weightlifting?